-Alone in Berlin is a fantastic novel of small scale resistance in the city of Berlin during the Nazis rule.
+This Alone in Berlin summary looks at a fantastic novel of small-scale resistance in the city of Berlin during the Nazi’s rule.
 The novel is based on real events and is a fascinating story, which provides a grim overview of life under the oppressive regime.

 What I liked about the book was how several separate storylines are woven together into one grand narrative.
 You see how all the actions of the characters relate to the others, as they all struggle to live, and in some cases, prosper under the Nazi regime.